Mesagoppinmypants/NGELinux/README.md

 ## Contact

 Please file a bug/issue first.
-If you need to contact us, send message on reddit to https://www.reddit.com/user/swgmasters
+If you need to contact us, send message on reddit to https://www.reddit.com/user/swgmasters as our old email address no longer works.
 # Building

 See README_LINUX.md and README_WINDOWS.md